 Apple uses security questions to provide you with a secondary method to identify yourself online or when contacting Apple Support.
 Security questions are designed to be memorable to you but hard for anyone else to guess.
 When used in conjunction with other identifying information, they help Apple verify that you are the person who is requesting access to your account.
 If you haven't selected your security questions, visit your Apple ID account page to set them up.

-Apple offers an improved security method called two-factor authentication designed to ensure all the photos, documents, and other important data you store with Apple can be accessed only by you, and only with your devices.
+Apple offers an improved security method called two-factor authentication that’s designed to ensure that you’re the only person who can access your account, even if someone else knows your password.
 When you enter your Apple ID and password for the first time on a new device, we’ll ask you to verify your identity with a six-digit verification code.
 This code is displayed automatically on your other devices, or sent to a phone number you trust.
 Just enter the code to sign in and access your account on the new device.
 Never share your password or verification code with anyone else.